oliverwarne/vanstitch/README.md

 ### Download van Gogh's Wheatfield

 ./van_stitch --term wheatfield --num 3 --artist "Vincent van Gogh"
-### Download the first three paintings that wheatfield, by artist van Gogh
+### Download the first three paintings that match the search term 'wheatfield', that are also by artist van Gogh
 ```

 ## Contributing